DOJ: Ex-Manafort associate is top-tier comrade of Russian mobsters

 Related: What Did Ex-Trump Aide Paul Manafort Really Do in Ukraine?

 Firtash was a major backer of Ukraine's Party of Regions, the pro-Russian party for which Manafort worked for many years, according to the federal criminal complaint and another leaked State cable.
-Manafort made more than $17 million from the party in just two years, according to his recent Foreign Agent Registration Act filing.
+Manafort's firm made more than $17 million in gross revenue from the party in just two years, according to his recent Foreign Agent Registration Act filing.
 Another leaked cable said that Manafort's job in 2006 was to give the Party of Regions an "extreme makeover" and "change its image from … a haven for mobsters into that of a legitimate political party."

 In interviews and statements to NBC News, Manafort has said he "never had a business relationship" with Firtash.
 "There was one occasion where an opportunity was explored. ...
 Nothing transpired and no business relationship was ever implemented."